Going green doesn’t have to break the budget. Click here to learn 5 easy ways businesses are going green and actually saving money.

 5. Invest in Reusable Products

 Do you find yourself constantly buying disposable products like cups, plates, water bottles, and eating utensils?
 Cut back on the waste you produce by buying reusable products instead.
-To minimize your environmental impact even further, purchase used items from a thrift store or have employees donate things they no longer need.
+You can start using less paper, switching to reusable eco-friendly bags from eco-conscious companies like TOMS, Polythene UK, A Good Company, trying out sustainable packaging from Moormaster, ShipStation, Easy Ship for shipping etc. To minimize your environmental impact even further, purchase used items from a thrift store or have employees donate things they no longer need.

 Going Green Is Easy with These Great Tips